Skip to content

 4. Sofitel Legend Old Cataract Aswan

-At the end of the article, we highlighted one of the important attractions in Egypt and Aswan in particular.
-We hope we could convey a lot of information about this grand tower and its importance during the era of the Pharaohs and the Ptolemies.
+At the end of the article, we highlighted one of the essential attractions in Egypt and Aswan in particular.
+We hope to convey much information about this grand tower and its importance during the eras of the Pharaohs and Ptolemies.

 Leave a comment